Zahra Freeth: Life

 Zahra Dickson grew up in Kuwait.
 There, she and her family would spend time collecting animal and plant specimens for the Natural History Museum and Kew Gardens, discovering one plant and two insects that were previously unknown to science.
 One of the latter, a grasshopper, was named after Zahra: Utubius syriacus zahrae, now known simply as Utubius syriacus.

 She later attended boarding schools in England, including Cheltenham Ladies College, and studied for her BA at Girton College, University of Cambridge.
 Her first book, Kuwait Was My Home, was published in 1956.
 She accompanied her husband, Richard Freeth, whom she married in 1951 to the bauxite mining town of Mackenzie, British Guiana (now Linden, Guyana) and wrote Run Softly, Demerara (1960) about her experiences there.

 Her later writings were on Middle Eastern topics, including a children's book, Rashid of Saudi Arabia (2001).
 She lived in Essex.
-Her brother, Hanmer Yorke Warrington Saud ("Dickie") Dickson, MBE, who had served as H.M.
+Her brother, Hanmer Yorke Warrington Sand ("Dickie") Dickson, MBE, who had served as H.M.
 Acting Commissioner in Anguilla, died in May 2005.